coredns/rfc/20210512-CoreDNS-ACME.md

 ### Deliverables

-- At the end of the GSoC period, I would add a new `ACME` plugin to CoreDNS which enables certificate issuance and management
+- At the end of the LFX internship period, I would add a new `ACME` plugin to CoreDNS which enables certificate issuance and management
     - This plugin would be defined inside the `https` server block, within the tls directive in the Corefile to setup and manage the certificates for DoH
 - Documentation for the plugin explaining the configurations and usability.